 This will be more stable than a roof rack alone and also helps with visibility since the kayak will not hang over the front of your Jeep as much.

-The Yakima JayLow is a great option for carrying a kayak on the roof of your Jeep.
+The Yakima JayLow is affordable, durable and versatile option for carrying a kayak on the roof of your Jeep.

-The JayLow is affordable and made of high-quality materials.
+The JayLow is made of high-quality materials.
 It’s one of Yakima’s most popular products (and for good reason).

 One great advantage of this rack is the ability to carry two kayaks at once!
 If you’re familiar with this type of kayak rack, they usually only carry one kayak at a time, so this is a great bonus.